 Second-Degree Moral Hazard in a Real-World Credence Goods Market

-In a field experiment in the market for taxi rides we investigate a phenomenon called second‐degree moral hazard – the tendency of the supply side in a market to react to anticipated moral hazard on the demand side by increasing the extent or price of the service.
-Our moral hazard manipulation consists of some passengers explicitly stating that their expenses will be reimbursed.
-This has a strong positive effect on the likelihood and the amount of overcharging and consequently increases consumer expenditure.
-Our results suggest that second‐degree moral hazard may have a severe impact on the provision of credence goods.
+Empirical literature on moral hazard focuses exclusively on the direct impact of asymmetric information on market outcomes, thus ignoring possible repercussions.
+We present a field experiment in which we consider a phenomenon that we call second-degree moral hazard – the tendency of the supply side in a market to react to anticipated moral hazard on the demand side by increasing the extent or the price of the service.
+In the market for taxi rides, our moral hazard manipulation consists of some passengers explicitly stating that their expenses will be reimbursed by their employer.
+This has an economically important and statistically significant positive effect on the likelihood of overcharging, with passengers in that treatment being about 13% more likely to pay higher-than-justified prices for a given ride.
+This indicates that second-degree moral hazard may have a substantial impact on service provision in a credence goods market.

 Suggested Citation: Suggested Citation